 A significant impact was determined for Cumberland Plain Woodland and the Grey-headed Flyingfox.
-Construction and operation of the proposed airport would also have a significant impact on plants and animals on Commonwealth land.
+Construction and operation of the proposed airport would also have a significant impact on other plants, animals and their habitat on Commonwealth land.
 The key findings of the assessments are summarised below.

-16.6.2.1.
-Threatened flora species
+16.6.2.1 Threatened flora species

 One threatened flora species listed under the EPBC Act was recorded at the airport site during the field surveys - Pultenaea parviflora.
-An additional five species listed under the EPBC Act are considered likely to occur at the airport site and include Downy Wattle (Acacia pubescens), Whiteflowered Wax Plant (Cynanchum elegans), Small-flower Grevillea (Grevillea parviflora subsp. parviflora), Spiked Rice-flower (Pimelea spicata) and Austral Toadflax (Thesium australe) (refer to Table 16-5).
-Assessments of significance were prepared for these threatened flora species, the results of which are summarised below with further detail provided in Appendix K1 in Volume 4.
+An additional five species listed under the EPBC Act are considered likely to occur at the airport site: Downy Wattle (Acacia pubescens), White-flowered Wax Plant (Cynanchum elegans), Small-flower Grevillea (Grevillea parviflora subsp. parviflora), Spiked Rice-flower (Pimelea spicata) and Austral Toadflax (Thesium australe) (see Table 16-6).
+Assessments of significance were prepared for these threatened flora species, the results of which are summarised below with further detail provided in Appendix K1 (Volume 4).